All flight path maps/Oslo to Tromsø

 Norway has frequent cloud cover year-round.
 Fjords often have low cloud in the valleys while peaks appear above.
 The left side remains spectacular even in cloud — rock walls and sea visible between cloud layers.
 Clear days in May–September are the most dramatic.

-What is the best side of plane for Oslo to Tromsø?
+What is the best side for Oslo to Tromsø?